qutcode/Project-Ideas/Instant Messaging.md

 Since this is literally the first Open Source project that this group has, how do you want to proceed (i.e. want me to just make a repository and we just brainstorm ideas there or on facebook)?--Hayden

+I think brainstorming on either is fine.
+As long as the 'formalised' idea ends up in the reponotes I guess? -- Adam